 Usually, what you are expected to do when a tenant damages your rental unit or leaves damage to the entire premises is to serve them a notice of termination and/or request them to cover the damages.
-If they fail to comply with either of that, you can apply to the LTB and let them establish if there are any damages and what actions are to be taken.
+If they fail to comply with either of those, you can apply to the LTB and let them establish if there are any damages and what actions are to be taken.

 Retaining Rental Deposits

-To answer the earlier question, “Can a landlord keep security deposit for breaking a lease?”, the answer is “yes”.
+To answer the earlier question, “Can a landlord keep a security deposit for breaking a lease?”, the answer is “yes”.

 In the above ruling, the court specified circumstances when a landlord can keep a security deposit.
 Basically, there are instances where section 107(1) doesn’t apply.